Battle of Rossbach: Situation in 1757

 In Saxony and Silesia, the Austrian forces slowly reclaimed territory held by Frederick earlier in the year.
 In September, at the Battle of Moys, Prince Charles's Austrians defeated the Prussians commanded by Hans Karl von Winterfeldt, one of Frederick's most trusted generals, who was killed in the battle.
 As summer ended, a combined force of French and the Reichsarmee (Imperial Army) troops, approaching from the west, intended to unite with Prince Charles's main Austrian force, which itself advanced west to Breslau.
 Prince Soubise and Prince Joseph of Saxe-Hildburghausen shared command of the Allied force.

 If these armies were to unite, Prussia's situation would be dire indeed.
-Recognizing this threat, Frederick used the strategy of interior lines to advance in a quick, arduous march reminiscent of the forced marches of his great grandfather, Frederick William I, the "Great Elector".
+Recognizing this threat, Frederick used the strategy of interior lines to advance in a quick, arduous march reminiscent of the forced marches of his great-grandfather, Frederick William I, the "Great Elector".
 An army marches only as fast as its slowest components, which are usually the supply trains, and Frederick obtained needed supplies ahead of the army, which enabled him to abandon his supply wagons.
 His army covered 274 km in only 13 days.
 Bringing his enemy to battle proved difficult, as the Allies flitted out of his reach.
 Both Frederick and his enemies moved back and forth for several days, trying to maneuver around each other but ending up in a stalemate.
 During this time, an Austrian raiding party attacked Berlin and almost captured the Prussian royal family.

-Terrain and maneuver
+Terrain and maneuvers

-The story of the Battle of Rossbach is as much the story of the five days of maneuver leading to the battle as it is of those famous 90 minutes of battle, and the maneuvers were shaped by the terrain.
+The story of the Battle of Rossbach is as much the story of the five days of maneuvering, leading to the battle as it is of those famous 90 minutes of battle, and the maneuvers that were shaped by the terrain.
 Initial activity focused on the village of Weissenfels, where the middle Saale emerges from the Buntsandstein of the Thuringian Basin in the Leipzig highlands, not far from the modern-day A9 highway.
-Parts of the valley between Leipzig and Saale were relatively narrow, cut by the river and its tributaries; the hillsides were steep, and there were limited river crossings; this influenced the troop movements leading to the battle, as the various armies competed for sites to cross the river.
+Parts of the valley between Leipzig and Saale were relatively narrow, cut by the river and its tributaries; the hillsides were steep, with limited river crossings; this influenced the troop movements leading to the battle, as the various armies competed for sites to cross the river.